Show HN: Interactive map of the convenience store "turf war" in Japan

 > Poppo appears to be based on two of Japan's leading convenience store chains, Lawson and FamilyMart, as evidenced by most of the outlets in the series being placed in locations that correspond to branches in the real world.

-tkgally 9 hours ago
+tkgally 9 months ago

 > I noticed that my neighborhood is all Lawsons